eonduck2/RSPfromLua/README.md

 **24.04.27**

-this repository and lua-files is made with the reason only training myself for LuaScript
+This repository and lua-files is made with the reason only training myself for LuaScript